Listen To Our Podcast🎧

 Conclusion

 In banking environments where access is necessary and risk is constant, explainable AI enables insider threat detection that people trust, teams can defend, and regulators can understand.
 It turns insider risk from a black-box judgment into a transparent, accountable process.
-As banks strengthen their cybersecurity strategies, XAI is no longer an enhancement.
-It is the foundation for insider threat detection that actually works in the real world.
+As regulatory expectations for insider risk governance tighten — EBA internal governance guidelines, OCC operational risk standards, and the EU AI Act's high-risk AI obligations — XAI moves from a capability differentiator to a compliance baseline.
+Banks building explainability into their insider threat programs now are building toward the standards that are already being set.

 Frequently Asked Questions